 2. It’s Time to Switch from Dedicated Server to Clouds

-Maximum chances of traffic upsurge are on an ecommerce website and if you have announced a sale then be ready for a rampage.
-Recently a renowned e-store had to send out an apology mail to all its customers because they failed to handle the traffic during one of their Big Day Sales, even after deploying 5000 servers which was meant to handle an extra 20% upsurge than estimated.
+Maximum chances of traffic upsurge are on an eCommerce website and if you have announced a sale then be ready for a rampage.
+Recently a renowned e-store had to send out an apology mail to all its customers because they failed to handle the traffic during one of their Big Day Sales, even after deploying 5000 servers which were meant to handle an extra 20% upsurge than estimated.

 Hence, it is advisable to prepare yourself to take the bull by its horns.
 Clouds help you get rid of the estimations related confusion and it is reasonable because you will be paying only for the space that you use.
 For instance, it is simply foolish to buy a palace today because you think you will have a family of hundreds in the years to come.
-You can always expand the size of your house as the family grows; it is the same with cloud.
+You can always expand the size of your house as the family grows; it is the same with the cloud.
 By deploying clouds for managing the variable footfall on your website you can connect better with your customers and handle sudden expansions with grace.

 3. If You have a Well-structured Website Your Job’s Half Done

-Another critical point to consider is the number of images on an eCommerce website; naturally they are too many and will only increase with the passage of time.
+Another critical point to consider is the number of images on an eCommerce website; naturally, they are too many and will only increase with the passage of time.
 Hence, it is advisable to use CSS3 properties instead of images; thus bringing down the download time on different browsers.

 4. Replace HTTP Requests with CSS Sprites

 The lesser the HTTP Requests will be, the faster will be the loading process.
 CSS Sprites basically combines all the images into a large one; so that there is no need to gather separate HTTP Requests.
 If your page loads faster, then half the trouble is done away with.
 Especially considering the aspect that your prospects are ardent mobile gadget users it is advisable that you opt for quick loading options.